Is A Drinking Problem Destroying Your Life?

 - Does the Bible say anything about underage drinking?

-- What was “The Road to Damascus” experience issues?
+- What were “The Road to Damascus” experience issues?

 My Drinking Problem Started So Innocently!

-I was thankful that even though my life was a mess, I was raised with an understanding that God loved me and was convicted that I was not living right.
-In other words, I had a conscience that made it hard to live for immediate gratification and not living the life God wanted for me.
+The way I was living my life resulted in some tough times in my life.
+Even though my life was a mess, I was thankful that I was raised to understand that God loved me, and I was convinced that I was not living right.
+In other words, I had a my conscience hard to live for immediate gratification and not live the life God wanted for me.
+It may sound strange to you, but being in treatment for two years was, without a doubt, the biggest blessing I could have gotten!
+I can see how God used each person at the treatment center to help me specifically! ~ Bill Greguska

 I Turned In My Free Will

-God allows hard times to happen to let us use our free will to turn away from the sin that has entangled us.
-God, does not cause the hard times but is with us through them, and all we need to do is to reach out to him for his help because he is faithful and just.
-Isaiah 53:6 We all, like sheep, have gone astray, each of us has turned to his way, and the LORD has laid on him the iniquity of us all.
+God allows hard times to let us use our free will to turn away from the sin that has entangled us.
+God does not cause the hard times but is with us through them, and all we need to do is reach out to him for his help because he is faithful and just.
+Isaiah 53:6 We all, like sheep, have gone astray, each of us has turned to our own way; and the Lord has laid on him the iniquity of us all.

-Is there a difference between so-called “hard” drugs and “soft “drugs?
-I don’t agree when people say that marijuana is a “soft” drug.
-Marijuana is a tool of the devil to destroy our lives slowly and painfully.
-But there is hope for those like me who wanted to get out of the dead-end trap of that way of life.
+Is there a difference between so-called “hard drugs” and “soft “drugs?
+I’m afraid I have to disagree when people say that marijuana is a “soft” drug.
+Marijuana is a tool of the devil to slowly and painfully destroy our lives.
+There is hope for those like me who want to get out of the dead-end trap of that way of life. ~ Bill Greguska

 Alcohol And Drugs

 How can something like marijuana or beer become such a powerful tool of destruction?
-Looking back at my drinking problem and drug addiction was like a little snake at first a little scary, but supposedly harmless.
-As time went on the snake got bigger and more powerful, and my appetite for marijuana and the lifestyle that went with it grew in proportion.
+My drinking problem and drug addiction were like a bit of a snake, initially scary but supposedly harmless.
+As time passed, the snake became more extensive, and my appetite for marijuana and the lifestyle that went with it grew in proportion. ~ Bill Greguska

 Is It Okay To Drink Alcohol?

-The consequences that went along with the marijuana and beer started to take effect and create more damage.
-My lying to my mom and dad increased, and the regularity of being stoned and drunk increased, the run-ins with the police increased, and I lost control of my life and choices.
-Life was getting totally out of control, and I was reaping what I sowed.
+The consequences of marijuana and beer started to take effect and create more damage.
+My lying to my mom and dad increased, the regularity of being stoned and drunk increased, the run-ins with the police increased, and I lost control of my life and choices.
+I lost my chance to play college basketball.
+I got my girlfriend pregnant.
+I got in a cycle accident and messed up my knee.
+I got kicked out of 3 high schools.
+Life was getting totally out of control, and I was reaping what I had sowed.
+The bottom line, with no hesitation, would be it is only okay to drink alcohol if it does not cause any problems for a person.
+But for me, it almost took my life! ~ Bill Greguska

 I Could Not Live With It, And Could Not Live Without It